 In 2003, in order to resolve any potential issues with Minnesota as to Liggett's ongoing economic settlement obligations, Liggett negotiated a \$100 a year payment to Minnesota, to be paid any year cigarettes manufactured by Liggett are sold in that state.
 In 2004, the Attorneys General for Florida, Mississippi and Texas advised Liggett that they believed that Liggett had failed to make required payments under the respective settlement agreements with these states from 1998 through 2003 and that additional payments may be due for subsequent years.
 Liggett believes the states' allegations are without merit, based, among other things, on the language of the most favored nation provisions of the settlement agreements.
+Liggett has recently entered into a Memorandum of Understanding with Florida providing for a good faith payment by Liggett of \$250.
+The parties have agreed to non-binding mediation of the dispute.
 There can be no assurance that Liggett will resolve these matters or that Liggett will not be required to make additional material payments, which payments could adversely affect the Company's consolidated financial position, results of operations or cash flows.
-During 2009, Liggett reversed a previously recorded accrual of \$2,500 with respect to this matter.

 Cautionary Statement.
 Management is not able to predict the outcome of the litigation pending or threatened against Liggett.
 Litigation is subject to many uncertainties.
-For example, the jury in the Lukacs case, an Engle progeny case tried in 2002, awarded compensatory damages against Liggett and two other defendants and found
+For example, the jury in the Lukacs case, an Engle progeny case tried in 2002, awarded \$24,835 in compensatory damages plus interest against Liggett and two other defendants and found Liggett 50% responsible for the damages.
+The verdict was affirmed on appeal.
+Liggett has paid its share of the damages award and settled plaintiff's claim for interest and attorneys' fees.
+Accordingly, this case is now concluded.

-Liggett 50% responsible for the damages.
-In November 2008, the court entered final judgment in favor of the plaintiff for \$24,835, plus interest from 2002 which, as of March 31, 2010, exceeded \$15,000.
-The Lukacs verdict was recently affirmed by the appellate court.
 Liggett has been found liable in four other Engle progeny cases, which are currently on appeal or will be appealed.
-As a result of the Engle decision, approximately 8,500 former Engle class members have claims pending against the Company and Liggett and other cigarette manufacturers.
+As a result of the Engle decision, approximately 8,284 former Engle class members have claims pending against the Company and Liggett and other cigarette manufacturers.
 It is possible that other cases could be decided unfavorably against Liggett and that Liggett will be unsuccessful on appeal.
 Liggett may enter into discussions in an attempt to settle particular cases if it believes it is in its best interest to do so.